Residency for Non-EU Citizens #

 If you have a spouse who is from a member country of the EU, your path with be less complicated.
 I am American.
 Our daughter is French.
 My husband is British, which at the time of writing, was still part of the EU.
 He went through the process of obtaining his residency, at which point I could “piggy back” on him to get the ball rolling for me.
 He had already received his residency card and his NIE number, which is a sort of social security number used for everything in Spain, and I was able to obtain my NIE though it was not active until after the final steps of residency were approved and I had my card in hand.
 The NIE is required for all financial transactions, including getting a bank account, so make sure you get this ASAP.

 We decided to not take any chances and hired professionals to walk us through the process, as neither of us has the Spanish language skills yet to try and manoeuvre the system, and as the law requires applying for residency within 30 days of arriving in the country.
+We went with Mallorca Solutions (mallorcasolutions.com) and had excellent assistance.
 The whole process took roughly 6 months, and they took care of all necessary paperwork to be filed.
 You will be required to present them with certain documentation and it must all be translated into Spanish by a certified translator.
 The general list is as follows:

+The agents cannot do certain things for you, and these should be taken care of as soon as possible to expedite your residency.
 Not having certain things in place will prolong the process, and a little pre-emptive research and planning can prevent this.
-So, we recommend you take care of them as soon as possible to expedite your residency.

 First, you will need private health insurance.
 You will need to have made at least one month’s payment to prove that you have it.
 There are several options available online.
 We asked around and Mallorca Solutions had a provider, as did our bank.
 We researched them both and chose the one best suited to us.